 In the calls for both improvements to the agency sector and for providing more housing, we saw an opportunity to try and do both:

 - We provide professional and personable residential sales and lettings services and aim to be a positive example of agency practice

-- We will use the majority of our profits for homeless housing and support through our UP fund, or reinvest them in the organisation so we can increase our impact over the longer term.
+- We will use the majority of our surpluses for homeless housing and support through our UP fund, or reinvest them in the organisation to ensure we can increase our impact over the longer term.